 - Baiona is a charming Galician seaside village with an inviting feel as soon as you arrive.
 You can spend some time enjoying the comfort of the Parador de Baiona (included on RAW Travel itineraries) and also wander through the town centre and try out the local delicacies: seafood, tapas and wine.

 - Vigo is an industrial city but during the summer months, you have the option to take a ferry from Vigo for a day trip to the Cies Islands.
 These islands are in a beautiful protected national park and are sometimes referred to as the Caribbean of Spain.
 A fantastic option for those warmer summer months.

 - Redondela has very special authenticity about it which must be experienced.
 Upon arriving, its warmth will capture you.
 Spend your rest day exploring the cobbled pathways, cafes and old stone buildings.

-- Caldas De Reis is a spa town with some natural hot springs, perfect for soaking your feet after a hard day of walking, or perhaps enjoy a massage or some pampering as you take a day to relax.
+- Caldas de Reis is a spa town with some natural hot springs, perfect for soaking your feet after a hard day of walking, or perhaps enjoy a massage or some pampering as you take a day to relax.

 A less-signed Camino

-Keep in mind that this Camino is far less crowded than the French way.
+This Camino is far less crowded than the French way.
 When walking on the coast from Porto through to Redondela you may not see other pilgrims for one or more days.
 It is a great alternative for those who are seeking a sense of solitude and want some time for reflection on their Camino.

 The ‘friendly way’